 Other Types of Fiberglass Pool Coping

 Cantilevered concete coping is unique in that it is one continuous concrete pour, where other coping types are set in place with mortar or industrial adhesive.
 Paver Coping, Travertine Coping, and Bluestone Coping are three popular coping upgrades and will typically cost between $35 and $65 per linear foot.
-Even though you cannot see it when alternative forms of coping is used, every fiberglass pool must have concrete poured around the perimter of the shell.
-This serves to lock the pool in place gives the coping a foundation to be laid upon.
+Even though you cannot see it when alternative forms of coping are used, every fiberglass pool must have concrete poured around the perimter of the shell.
+This serves to lock the pool in place and gives the coping a foundation to be laid upon.

 Another alternative is bluestone.
 Bluestone, when used as pool coping, is usually 2" thick and 12" wide, although other sizes are available.
 It is typically mortared in place and laid on a mortar bed, and is about the same price as travertine coping.